Magnetic Secondary Glazing - Cut-To-Size

 Our Perspex furniture protectors are also useful, providing a protective surface for tables that’s lightweight, tough, and won’t shatter.

-Those are the obvious uses though, Perspex, or any acrylic, can be used as protective barriers, for displays and signage, and even for aquariums.
+Those are the obvious uses though, Perspex, or any acrylic, can be used as protective barriers, for display cases, signage, and even for aquariums.
 The sky is the limit!

 How Do You Cut Perspex?

-If you’d rather do it yourself, then we recommend you use blades and drills designed for acrylic to avoid chipping.
-For more information we recommend checking out our Working With Plastics section for further advice and tips.
+We recommend you using saw blades and drills designed for acrylic to avoid chipping.
+For more information we recommend checking out our blog post on how to cut acrylic and how to drill acrylic for further advice and tips.

 More Questions?